Detailed Methodology

 Establishing a baseline

-It is important that this is only true if the inflation bond is held to maturity!
+It is important to note that this is only true if the inflation bond is held to maturity!

 Efficient frontier example